manon-reusens/multilingual_bias/README.md

 ## Required Datasets
-for the different debiasing techniques, different wikipedia data is required.
+For the different debiasing techniques, different wikipedia data is required.
+These should be put in the appropriate directory.

 |Dataset | Download | Notes | Directory|